qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 point IDs and vectors as parameters, so you can, for example, recommend some items based on the past interactions with existing points, and also incorporate the query vector which is not a part of the collection.

+TODO: add example of calling with IDs and vectors mixed

 TODO: image with different books/movies and external query

 The process of finding the best matches is pretty straightforward.
-Qdrant operates on HNSW graph and traverse it to find the closest entries in the vector space.
-In a nutshell, the algorithm compares the query vector to the points visited during the traversal and chooses those which are the closest to it, in terms of the selected similarity function.
+Qdrant operates on HNSW graph and traverse it to find the closest entries in the vector space by calculating the distance of the query to all the visited points.
 The best matches are these which return the best distance to the query.

-TODO: image with HNSW graph and query vector

-If you want to know more about the internals of HNSW, you can check out the article about the [Filtrable HNSW](https://qdrant.tech/articles/filtrable-hnsw/) that covers the topic thoroughly.

 ### Best score

 The second strategy is called `best_score`.
 It does not rely on averages and is more flexible.
 It allows you to pass just the negative samples, and has a slightly more sophisticated algorithm under the hood.

 The best score is chosen at every step of HNSW graph traversal.
 In the average vector strategy, we were selecting the points most similar to the query vector in terms of the distance function.
 In case of the best score strategy, **there is no single query vector anymore, but a bunch of positive and negative queries**.
 Thus, we calculate the distance between a traversed point to every positive and negative example first.
 As a result we have a set of distances, one for each sample.
 In the next step we simply take the best scores for positives and negatives, so now we have two values.
 We want to penalize being close to the negatives, so instead of using the similarity value directly, we check if it's closer to positive or negatives.
 The following formula is used to calculate the score of a traversed point:

 ```rust
 if best_positive_score > best_negative_score {